The Phantom Tollbooth (film)

-Plot
+Plot summary

-Milo, a bored boy who lives in a San Francisco apartment block, is surprised by a large, gift-wrapped package that has appeared in his room.
-The package turns out to be a tollbooth which is a gateway into a magical parallel universe.
-As Milo uses the tollbooth's toy car to pass through the tollbooth, the character moves from live action to animation.
-After getting accustomed to this, he drives further, and is transported to the enchanted Kingdom of Wisdom in the Lands Beyond.
+Milo is a bored boy who lives in a San Francisco apartment block and suffers from feelings of apathy.
+One day while telling his friend over the phone that there's "no rhyme or reason" in his life, he is surprised by a large, gift-wrapped package that appears in his room.
+He opens it and discovers a tollbooth which is a gateway to the enchanted Kingdom of Wisdom in the Lands Beyond.

-Accompanied by Tock, a "watchdog" who actually has a large pocketwatch in his body, Milo has a series of adventures in places like the Doldrums, Dictionopolis (Kingdom of Words), Digitopolis (Kingdom of Mathematics), the Mountains of Ignorance, and the Castle in the Air.
+As Milo uses the tollbooth's toy car and pays the toll with coins, the movie moves from live action to animation (which requires some getting accustomed to).
+Accompanied by Tock, a "watchdog" who actually has a large pocket watch in his body, Milo has a series of adventures in places like the Doldrums, Dictionopolis (Kingdom of Words), Digitopolis (Kingdom of Mathematics), the Mountains of Ignorance, and the Castle in the Air.
 Together, they must rescue the Princesses of Sweet Rhyme and Pure Reason, who are being held captive in the Castle in the Air, and restore order to the Kingdom of Wisdom.

 The many eccentric characters they meet include the Whether Man, the Humbug, the Spelling Bee, the noisy Dr. Kakofonous A. Dischord, King Azaz the Unabridged, the Mathemagician, Faintly Macabre the Not-So-Wicked Which, Chroma the Great, and Officer Short Shrift as well as demons like the Senses Taker, the Terrible Trivium, the Demon of Insincerity, and the Gelatinous Giant.
+In all of the places he visits he finds a new friend to guide him on his mission to Rhyme and Reason.
+After Milo defeats all the demons the princesses are freed, and the victory of Rhyme and Reason is celebrated.

+Milo is suddenly returned home, the tollbooth closes up and flies away, and Milo finds out from his friend on the phone that he's only been away for five minutes.
+He is about to inquire further when his friend says he has to go, as there is a giant gift box in his room...

+The film ends with a song about Milo finding things to do and being happy within the real world and shows him smiling while playing at a playground.